Fresh and Frozen Packaged Food Products Policy

 Key Points:

-• Fresh and frozen packaged food products are restricted on TikTok Shop and are only permitted through an invite-only process.
-TikTok Shop will notify eligible sellers and provide them with entry requirements.
+• Fresh and frozen packaged food products are only allowed through an invite-only process.
+TikTok Shop will notify eligible sellers and share the entry requirements.

 Fresh and Frozen Packaged Food Products

-Fresh and frozen packaged food products are commercially packaged, stored, and delivered at required temperatures to maintain freshness and product quality.
-This policy applies to the following types of fresh and frozen packaged food products:
+Fresh and frozen packaged food products are commercially packaged, stored, and delivered at required temperatures to maintain freshness and quality.

 • Meat and seafood